rit-k8s-rdma/rdma-ds/README.md

 ```

 ## Kubernetes
+In order to deploy this application we have created a yaml file for you to use within Kubernetes.
+The yaml file is labelled `rdma-ds-yaml` and can be found in the [here](rdma-ds.yaml).

 In order to run this application in kuberentes you must execute the following command:
 ```
 kubectl apply -f <dameonset-config-file>.yaml